yellowbean/AbsBox/docs/source/analytics.rst

 Multi-Scenario
 ^^^^^^^^^^^^^^^^^

-if passing `assumptions` with a dict.
+if passing :ref:`Asset Performance Assumption` with a dict.
 Then the key will be treated as `secnario name`, the value shall be same as single scneario assumptions.

 There are two ways to build multiple scenarios: